 Most popular social media tools like Facebook and Twitter get their money from our attention.
 If we pay less attention, they make less money, so naturally they don’t want us to stop paying attention, even if it is in our best interest.
 For example I found Facebook to be aggressive.
 After less than a week of not signing into my account, I began getting notices of “pending notifications” from Facebook.
 This notices continued until I signed back in.
 I find the tone almost scolding, playing into the whole “you may have missed something important” fear.
 While I may have missed some interesting things that folks in my network posted, there is a big difference between interesting and important.
 Did I actually miss something important?
 No I didn’t.

 I plan to spend more time on building relationships in person, either on the phone or face to face.
-I am very happy with the results of my social media vacation and highly recommend it to others who may feel overwhelmed or out of balance.
+I am very happy with the results of my social media vacations and highly recommend it to others who may feel overwhelmed, out of balance or simply over it.